-- Are they located far away so you have no choice but to do it over the phone?
+- Are they located far away so you have no choice but to do it over the phone/zoom?

 - Or do you have some fun with it, and slip a hint in somewhere?

-We found that 68% of expecting parents announced their pregnancy to their family in person, one by one.
-Nineteen per cent did it over the phone, eight per cent at dinner and the remaining five per cent announced via other methods - such as using photo gift tags on Christmas presents, gift boxes, customised Christmas crackers, a surprise photo, or hints that there is a ‘bun in the oven!’
+We found that 68% of expecting parents announced their pregnancy to their family in person, one-by-one.
+Nineteen per cent did it over the phone, 8% at dinner and the remaining 5% announced via other methods - such as using photo gift tags on Christmas presents, gift boxes, customised Christmas crackers, a surprise photo, or hints that there is a, ‘bun in the oven!’

-3. How many people tell their family before their pregnancy announcement?
+3. How many people tell their family before an official announcement?

-Telling the closest people in your life you’re pregnant before you announce to everyone else is the preferred choice of most parents-to-be.
-In fact 93% of parents surveyed spoke to their family first, before letting the general ‘public’ know.
+Telling the closest people in your life you’re pregnant before you announce to everyone else is the preferred choice for most parents-to-be.
+In fact 93% of parents surveyed spoke to their family before letting the general ‘public’ know.